First Week Overview for Fall 2014 Incoming Students

 Enrollment and Section Assignments

-Law school staff will formally enroll all first semester students prior to arrival on January 14, 2014.
-No Spring 2014 pre-enrollment steps need to be taken by incoming students.
+Law school staff will formally enroll all first semester students prior to arrival on August 18, 2014.
+No Fall 2014 pre-enrollment steps need to be taken by incoming students.

 Official Undergraduate Transcript